-6.1 Our governing body’s curriculum committee is responsible for monitoring the way the school curriculum is implemented.
+6.1 Our management committee is responsible for monitoring the way the school curriculum is implemented.
 This committee reviews each subject area according to the policy review timetable.

 6.2 The Head of Centre is responsible for the day to day organisation of the curriculum.
 The Head of Centre and senior staff monitor the lesson plans for all teachers, ensuring that all classes are taught the full requirements of the National Curriculum.

 6.3 Subject leaders monitor the way their subject is taught throughout the school.
 They examine long-term and medium-term planning, and ensure that appropriate teaching strategies are used.
 Subject leaders also have responsibility for monitoring the way in which resources are stored and managed.